vcc-csc212/sp21-archive/_docs/labs/lab-08/lab-08.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide you exposure to **Priority Queues**.
+The goal of this lab is to provide you exposure to **Priority Queues**.

 ---